HISTORY

 Covert

-Our diversification and expansion strategy is being developed thanks to the support of our clients, who drive us every day to expand and strengthen our services.
+Our diversification and expansion strategy is driven by the support of our clients, who encourage us every day to expand and strengthen our services.
+We operate at Peru’s main airport, Jorge Chávez International Airport, as well as at the Lima Cargo City air cargo logistics complex.

 • Lima